 As Kunkle points out, “there’s a wonderful opportunity at almost every touch point to glean something of value from your customers.
 Unfortunately, the number of times that we don’t capture that feedback somewhere, every time that someone touches the customer — that amazes me.”

-Capturing that information is just step one though, you have to make sure it’s organized and accessible in a way that allows other members of your team to benefit from it.
-Putting that information into the knowledge management system makes it possible for other salespeople to see it, respond to it and all generally build off of each other’s knowledge and experiences.
+Capturing that information is just step one, though.
+You have to make sure it’s organized and accessible in a way that allows other members of your team to benefit from it.
+Putting that information into the knowledge management platform makes it possible for other salespeople to see it, respond to it, and all generally build off of each other’s knowledge and experiences.

 Allowing You to Refine and Deliver a Better Training Process

 A knowledge management system can help you track which questions salespeople ask the most, which pieces of content they access the most often, and which types of activities your top salespeople perform that produce the best results.